-That’s common knowledge right?
-Nobody falls for that any more, right?
+That’s common knowledge, right?
+Nobody falls for that anymore, right?

 So what about those few people?
 Are they ignorant?
 Naive?
 Uninformed?
 Desperate?
-Perhaps even, dare I say it, stupid?
+Perhaps even — dare I say it — stupid?

 Yes.
 No. All of the above.
 Maybe.
 Sometimes.

-And the rest of us become indirect victims as we wade through the sea of spam.
+The rest of us become indirect victims as we wade through the sea of spam.

 Subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.

 Footnotes & References